leleliu008/ndk-pkg/README.md

 a ndk-pkg formula'a filename prefix must match regular expression pattern `^[A-Za-z0-9+-._@]{1,50}$`

-a uppm formula's file content only has one level mapping and shall has following KEY:
+a ndk-pkg formula's file content only has one level mapping and shall has following KEY:

 |KEY|required?|overview|
 |-|-|-|